Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 - Which tool creates environments fastest?
 - How do installation times compare for lightweight and heavyweight packages?
-- What’s the end-to-end speed advantage of using a tool like uv?
+- What’s the end-to-end speed advantage of using a tool like `uv`?

 ⚙️ Experimental Setup:
 <pre>